 If persons are trapped in a burning building they are likely to be under significant psychological and even physical stress.
-Successful evacuation is partly dependent on physical values such as the means of escape and partly on psychological values, such as communication processes, perception, conceptualisation, understanding, evaluation and decision.
+Successful evacuation is partly dependent on equipment, such as means of escape, and partly on communication processes, perception, conceptualisation, understanding, evaluation and decision.

 Identifying the escape route is fundamental in ensuring safe egress.
 Sign designers seeking individual solutions for their customer’s needs, may produce many similar graphical symbols, thereby endangering the common or universal understanding of the graphical symbol delivering an important messages.
 ISO has centralised the task of standardising graphical symbols for use in safety signs for workplaces and public areas within one subcommittee, ISO/TC145/SC2, which coordinating the work of three groups:

 - WG1, Safety identification, shapes, symbols and colours

 - WG2, Signs, plates and labels

 These groups have been charged with the task of achieving a uniform, global system of safety information that relies as little as possible on the use of words to achieve understanding.
 It stems from recognition that the continued growth in international trade, travel and mobility of labour requires a common method of communicating safety information in order to avoid confusion and prevent accidents.

 The international standards for safety signs was produced by the International Organisation for Standardisation (ISO) and they provide information for manufactures, designers, retailers and end users.

 - ISO 3864-1:2002 Graphical symbols — Safety colours and safety signs — Part 1: Design principles for safety signs in workplaces and public areas